Honda Civic: Eighth generation (2005)

 The eighth-generation Civic was released in September 2005 in the North American market, for the 2006 model year.
-For the eighth-generation, Honda split the model into two different platforms, one for sedan and coupe, and one for a hatchback designed primarily for the European market using a simpler rear suspension from the Honda Fit and more aggressive styling.
+For the eighth-generation, Honda split the model into two different platforms, one for sedan and coupe, and one for a hatchback designed primarily for the European market using a simpler rear suspension from the Honda Fit and more aggressive and futuristic styling.

 Although the North American and the Asia-Pacific model slightly differ in front and rear styling, they are mechanically identical.
 The hatchback is available as a three and five-door.
 Both Si and Type R trim levels continued although the Japanese and European Type R, while sharing the same engine size, are mechanically different.
 In the United States, an improved, sportier version of the Civic Si 4-door tuned by tuner Mugen was offered, featuring cosmetic alterations and changes to the suspension, wheels, slight exterior differences, and exhaust system.
 A Canadian-only Acura model received a new nameplate, changing from the Acura EL to the Acura CSX.

 As of 2006, a total of 16.5 million Civics had been sold worldwide, with 7.3 million of them in the United States.

 Ninth generation (2011)

 The ninth-generation Civic consists of four body styles, which are sedan, coupe, hatchback and station wagon marketed as the Civic Tourer.
-The latter two makes up for the European-market Civic range built in the UK.
+The latter two make up the European-market Civic range built in the UK, which are evolutions from the eighth-generation hatchback.
 The hatchback version forms a basis for a Civic Type R (FK2) model, which was released later in 2015.

 The production version of the ninth-generation Civic sedan and coupe first went on sale in the U.S. on April 20, 2011, for the 2012 model year.
-The model was developed during the height of the global financial crisis, which led Honda to believe that consumers specifically in North America would be willing to forego upscale content and quality in new vehicles as long as they were fuel efficient and affordable.
+The model was developed during the height of the 2008 financial crisis, which led Honda to believe that consumers specifically in North America would be willing to forego upscale content and quality in new vehicles as long as they were fuel efficient and affordable.
 Following criticisms regarding quality and refinement, Honda updated the Civic with new exterior and interior improvements in late 2012 for the 2013 model year.
 The ninth-generation Civic was never introduced in Japan, except the 750-unit limited run Civic Type R sold in 2015.